pkp/learning-ojs/en/review.md

 **Resubmit for Review**: This will require the Author to make major changes and another round of review will need to take place.

-**Send to Copyediting**: This means the submission is accepted without revisions and can proceed to the copyediting stage.
+**Send to Copyediting**: This means the submission is accepted without revisions and can proceed to the Copyediting stage.

 **Decline Submission**: This means that the submission has not passed peer review and is unsuitable for further consideration.
 The submission would then move to the Archives.